solita/solita.github.com/_posts/2020-05-13-easy-steps-to-techdebt.md

 Start by establishing a sense of urgency.
 Fueled by this urgency proceed to convince your team that there is no time to write tests "Right Now".
-The key to success for this selling point is to paint a picture of a less urgent tomorrow, where the tests can be added to the code base.
+The key to success for this selling point is to paint a picture of a less urgent tomorrow, where the tests can be added to the codebase.

-Not only will this create a metric ton of technical debt, as a bonus you may be able create an illusion of hitting the market faster with your product.
+Not only will this create a metric ton of technical debt, as a bonus you may be able to create an illusion of hitting the market faster with your product.

 ## Step 2) Forget Planning

-The second step is to forget about planning for rest of your life, because that is 100% what Agile is all about.
+The second step is to forget about planning for the rest of your life, because that is 100% what Agile is all about.
 Forgetting.
 Planning.
 Planning is expensive,